byu-cpe/ecen330/_pages/c_pointers_ii.md

     // @1: ?, @2: ?, @3: ?, @4: ?, @5: ?, @6: ?

     ```
+1. Write a function that takes an array of strings (*array*), as well as a string to search for (*find_me*), and returns a bool indicating whether the string was found in the array of strings.
+If it is found, a pointer in the caller code should be updated to point to it.
+Create a test program.

 1. Write a function that takes an array, and updates two pointers from the caller function to point to the smallest and largest integers in the array.
 Create a test program that calls this function and prints the smallest and largest values.